jackw-ai/Terminal-Blackjack/README.md

 ```
 randint < RISK / n
 ```
 The higher the `RISK` constant, the more likely the dealer will take risks by hitting.
+Feel free to change this global constant to change up the dealer playstyle.
+The current value is set to `500` for a very conservative player.

 Of course, we could implement the dealer AI to take into account the player hand, but since there is only 1 player, that means the dealer will always deal if his hand has less value than the player's, leading to much less variation in playstyle.